-This is a blended flexible course.
-You will need to attend approximately 8.2 hours of class, over 2 days a week, for 1 year.
-As well as the in-class component, you will need to complete approximately 18.9 hours of other study per week.
+This is a part-time blended course.
+You will need to attend approximately 4 hours of class, over 2 evenings a week, for 36 weeks.
+As well as the in-class component, you will need to complete approximately 14 hours of other study per week.

-You may also be required to complete approximately 6.3 hours of additional study each week outside of class hours, including at-home learning activities to complement their in-class learning.
-Learners will be provided with tasks to complete each week, which will include readings, activities and research.
+You may also be required to complete approximately 9 hours of additional study each week outside of class hours, including assignment preparation, homework and research.

 IS THIS COURSE RIGHT FOR YOU?

 This course is for people interested in caring for individuals and groups requiring assistance, in both their own homes and through community care organisations.
 The connected delivery mode involves video class teaching by qualified educators who will prepare you for a career in these industries.
 Assessments are completed online, during work placement, and in the practical teaching labs.
 Evening video classes are accessed from home, or can be accessed at TAFE NSW Albury, Poole Street.